 The Trek Leader is a Northern Lights High Adventure staff member who serves as a teacher and resource for the Crew Leader and Crew.
 The Trek Leader has received special training in the best practices for your Alaskan trek.
 The Trek Leader aids the Crew Advisor in insuring the safety of the crew.
+When it comes to safety, the Trek Leader has the final say in what needs to be done to keep the Crew safe.
 Finally, the Trek Leader is responsible for imparting the unique flavor, history, culture and adventurous spirit of Alaska to the crew.